 I am an aspiring linguistics student.
-I am currently an undergraduate student at the University of Hong Kong, majoring in linguistics and statistics, and a student research assistant at the Language Development Lab, HKU.
+I recently graduated with my Bachelor’s degree from the University of Hong Kong, majoring in linguistics and statistics, and am currently a student research assistant at the Language Development Lab, HKU.
 In the coming fall, I will join the PhD programme at the University of California, Santa Barbara.

 I am primarily interested in the use of modern quantitative methodology in linguistics, and I am interested in advances on both the model level (e.g. incorporating time-series components into linguistic models, using smoothing splines in additive models to approximate nonlinear relationships) and the inference level (e.g. bootstrap resampling approaches that take into account the dependence relationship between samples, newer variable selection techniques like some penalised regression methods).
 Because the nature of these methods often escape closed-form solution, computational solutions play an important role.